Skip to content

 version: v0.37.18

-See the setup-cli action README for complete documentation and examples.
+See the setup-cli action README for complete documentation.

 Configure for GitHub Enterprise Server deployments: